 GROUP A Amiens - Créteil - Lille - Nancy-Metz - Reims - Versailles

 GROUP B Besançon - Caen - Clermont-Ferrand - Limoges - Nantes - Orléans-Tours - Poitiers - Rennes - Rouen

 GROUP C Aix-Marseille - Bordeaux - Corse - Dijon - Grenoble - Lyon - Montpellier - Nice - Outre-Mer - Paris - Strasbourg - Toulouse

-If you wish to express an area preference, you have to choose one from Group A, one from Group B, and one from any of the three groups.
+If you wish to express an area preference, candidates must choose one region from Group A, one from Group B, and one from any of the three groups.
 The areas listed above refer to regions (académies) and not to towns or cities which may share the same name.
-Candidates who are allocated in one of their three area preferences should expect to be allocated anywhere within the given region.
+Therefore, candidates who are allocated in one of their three area preferences should expect to be allocated anywhere within the given region.

 before making your regional choices:

-The cost of living in outre-mer is higher than in mainland France but your pay will be approximately 40 per cent higher.
+The cost of living in Outre-Mer is higher than in mainland France and, as such, your pay will be approximately 40% higher.
 If Outre-Mer is your first choice, you must also be prepared to accept a position in mainland France and must choose two other académies as well.

 If your reason for choosing an area is that you have contacts and possible accommodation there, you must provide the name of your host and address of the accommodation in the ‘Reasons for preferences’ section of the application form.
 Equally, any other strong reasons for regional preferences can be taken into consideration if highlighted in your application, rather than in later communications.